 If you are not seriously injured, you should first contact an experienced pedestrian accident lawyer who can advise you on what you would need to do next to best protect your rights and make sure those who have caused you injury are held responsible for compensating you for your injuries.
 Some of the things we will advise you to do immediately after the accident include the following:

 Yes.
-You may think you do not need a pedestrian accident attorney, but when you are injured as a pedestrian, there are many legal steps that must be taken to make sure you get the right compensation for your injuries.
+You may think you do not need a pedestrian accident attorney, but when you are injured as a pedestrian, many legal steps must be taken to make sure you get the right compensation for your injuries.
 For example, there may be more than one party responsible.
 While the driver of the vehicle is likely responsible for the accident, it is also possible to hold the party who maintained the sidewalks, road, or street lights responsible for the accident.
-Thom Pyle has the experience and resources necessary to navigate this complicated process and help you recover from your losses.
+Tom Pyle has the experience and resources necessary to navigate this complicated process and help you recover from your losses.